 - Has The British Public Lost Interest In The Royal Family Since World War 2?

-- Is It Wrong For A Country To Focus More On Teaching Their Own History Than Other History?
+- Is It Wrong For A Country To Focus More On Teaching Their Own History Than on Other History?

 - Was The Bombing Of Hiroshima And Nagasaki Justified?